wireservice/csvkit/docs/index.rst

 .. note::

-    Remember that to change the field separator, line terminator, etc. of the **output**, you must use :doc:`/scripts/csvformat`.
+    To change the field separator, line terminator, etc. of the **output**, you must use :doc:`/scripts/csvformat`.

 .. note::